-I/We of

-being g a member/members of the above

-named company hereby appoint:

-Mr. Murtaza Abidhusein Hassanally Esufally of Colomb Mr. Athapaththu Mudiyanselage Dinesh Kumar Athapa Ms. Bodiyabaduge Arundathi Indira Rajakarier of Colo Mr. Ranjan Chakravarti of India Ms. Kasturi Angela C. Wilson of Colombo 6 Dr. Sanjit Singh Lamba of India Mr. Ahmed Zalmi Fazeel of Colombo 3 aththu of Kadawatha or failing him or failing him or failing her or failing him or failing her or failing her or failing him

-of

-bearing National Identity Card no./ Passport no behalf at the Annual General Meeting ("AGM") of the Cany adjournment thereof.

-Signature/s Date NIC/ passport no.

-Note: Please delete the inappropriate words.
+I/We C f l peing a member/members of the above ÷ named company hereby appoint: Mr. Murtaza Ali Abidhugain Hacanally Faufally of Cala mho E or failing him Mr. Murtaza Ali Abidhusein Hasanally Esufally of Color or failing him Mr. Athapaththu Mudiyanselage Dinesh Kumar Athap atntnu of Kadawatna or failing him Mr. Ranjan Chakravarti of Colombo 2 or failing him Dr. Sanjit Singh Lamba of Colombo 2 or failing him Mr. Ahmed Zalmi Fazeel of Colombo 3 C f bearing National Identity Card no./ Passport no ae m av/our Provy to represent mo/us on my/our behalf at the Annual General Meeting ("AGM" ) of the Company to be e neid as a virtual Agivi on ruesday, the 25th June 2024 at 10.00 a.m. and at any adjournment thereof.
+Signature/s Date NIC/Passport No. Note: Please delete the inappropriate words.
 Instructions as to completion are noted on the reverse e hereof.